-UPDATE 1-Euro zone bond yields near lows, Ifo fails to lift economic gloom
+UPDATE 2-Euro zone bond yields up briefly after UK Supreme Court ruling

 * But expectations deteriorate

-* Euro zone periphery govt bond yields tmsnrt.rs/2ii2Bqr (Recasts after German Ifo survey)
+* Euro zone periphery govt bond yields tmsnrt.rs/2ii2Bqr (Updates with reaction to UK Supreme Court ruling)

 By Dhara Ranasinghe

-LONDON, Sept 24 (Reuters) - The euro zone’s bond yields held near the previous day’s week-and-a-half lows on Tuesday after a German sentiment survey failed to ease concern about rising recession risks.
+“The intraday spike reflects the surprise of the decision, you see it in bond markets and sterling.
+Ultimately, it’s [the decision] not going to have a lasting effect; we move on to the next chapter in the story,” said Peter Dixon, chief UK economist at Commerzbank.

+A gloomy outlook for the euro zone economy continued to underpin bond markets.

-German business sentiment improved in September as companies took a better view of current conditions, but their expectations deteriorated as Europe’s largest economy teetered on the brink of recession, the Ifo sentiment survey showed.
+German business sentiment improved in September as companies took a better view of current conditions, but their expectations for the outlook deteriorated as Europe’s largest economy teetered on the brink of recession, the Ifo sentiment survey showed on Tuesday.

 The data followed dismal purchasing managers’ indexes on Monday.
 German private-sector activity shrank in September for the first time in more than six years.
-Growth in services slowed .
+Growth in services slowed.

-A slight improvement in the Ifo business climate index does not suggest a change of trend, the Ifo institute said.
+In the wake of Monday’s PMI numbers, German Bund yields fell 6 basis points in the biggest one-day decline since June 18, when a dovish speech by ECB President Mario Draghi sent bond yields sharply lower.

 “The outlook index is still pretty dire and while current conditions on the Ifo index showed an improvement, it is still pretty weak,” said Chris Scicluna, head of economic research at Daiwa Capital Markets in London.

-A measure of confidence within French industry showed a dip in September compared with August, France INSEE national statistic office said on Tuesday.
-It added that other measures of business confidence in France rose, as the euro zone economy battled weak data.

-Some caution ahead of a key Supreme Court ruling related to the suspension of Britain’s parliament later in the day supported demand for safe-haven assets.

-Elsewhere, French central bank chief Francois Villeroy de Galhau said that the European Central Bank’s new bond purchase scheme was unnecessary, joining a growing list of public critics since the bank announced it two weeks ago.
+Elsewhere, French central bank chief Francois Villeroy de Galhau said that the European Central Bank’s new bond purchase scheme was unnecessary, joining a growing list of public critics since the bank announced the scheme two weeks ago.

-Reporting by Dhara Ranasinghe, editing by Larry King
+Reporting by Dhara Ranasinghe, additional reporting by Yoruk Bahceli and Sujata Rao; editing by Larry King and Susan Fenton